andredovale/figmagic/readme.md

 ### Installation

 -   Clone Figmagic
 -   Step into the Figmagic directory, and run `yarn setup` or `npm setup` to add it globally to your system
 -   Step into a project directory, and add or replace **FIGMA_URL** and **FIGMA_TOKEN** in .env with your own file ID and token key (for more on this, [go to Figma's developer docs](https://www.figma.com/developers/docs))
-- Run `figmagic` (default is .MJS token files), or `figmagic js` if you want to have regular old .JS files instead
+-   Run `figmagic` (default is token files), or `figmagic js` if you want to have regular old .JS files instead
 -   You should now have a `/figma` and `/tokens` folder in the root!
 The `/tokens` folder has the good stuff you want :)

 ## Figma setup

 Your structure needs to correspond to the following:

 -   A Page needs to exist, called "Design tokens".
 In case you have more than one page, put "Design tokens" as the very first (just in case)
 -   Further, inside the "Design tokens" page, frames need to be exist.
 Name them "Colors", "Font sizes", "Font families", "Font weights", "Line heights", and "Spacing" – exact casing is not important, however the **spelling is important!**
 -   All items on a page need to be contained within one or more frames

 See a demo/template at [https://www.figma.com/file/UkrKTnjjKB0lJKYAifn9YWXU/Figmagic---Design-Token-Example-v1.0](https://www.figma.com/file/UkrKTnjjKB0lJKYAifn9YWXU/Figmagic---Design-Token-Example-v1.0).
 Feel free to simply copy it and paste it into your own document.